Vanova/btccollect/README.md

   - Pandas and Monary integration for DataFrames
   - WebSocket (Tornado?)

-Project will not be posted here fully, please send me a message to ask about parts not on git.
-I will post a better explanation of all of the pieces as they are completed :)
+Project will not be posted here fully and is missing pieces for it to work.
+Please send me a message to ask about parts not on git if you're interested.
+I will post a better explanation of all of the classes as they are completed :)

 MIT license (subject to change)